Fix your downsampling ASAP! Be natively more robust via Aliasing and Spectral Artifact free Pooling: Introduction

-Our findings indicate that this is not the case.
-Even though FLC pooling is designed to be aliasing-free, it still exhibits spectral leakage artifacts, which manifest as ringing artifacts.
-An example of such artifacts can be observed in \ref{fig:teaser_img}, specifically in the third row and third column, where the structures near the zebra's head are repeated in a rippled manner.
-In contrast, the standard downsampling method used in many CNN architectures, like MaxPooling, completely distorts the zebra's structure.
-Whereas strided downsampling results in severe aliasing artifacts, visible as grid structures on the fur of the zebra.
+We propose \textbf{F}requency \textbf{L}ow \textbf{C}ut (FLC) Pooling, an aliasing-free method for the downsampling of CNN feature maps in the frequency domain.
+Our experimental evaluation shows that networks using FLC Pooling extract more stable features, as indicated by the models' improved robustness against common corruptions \cite{hendrycks2019robustness}, and adversarial attacks~\cite{harnesssing, pgd}.
+FLC can even strengthen adversarial training \cite{grabinski2022frequencylowcut,harnesssing} by avoiding catastrophic overfitting.\\ This paper is a consolidation and significant extension of our previously accepted ECCV~2022~publication~\cite{grabinski2022frequencylowcut}.
+The original conference paper focused on avoiding catastrophic overfitting during adversarial training by alias-free downsampling.
+In addition, we here conduct an in-depth study of the properties of CNN feature maps after frequency domain downsampling and propose a further improved method, termed \textbf{A}liasing and \textbf{S}inc \textbf{A}rtifact free \textbf{P}ooling (ASAP).
+ASAP provides enhanced feature extraction stability, leading to further improved inherent model robustness and increased stability during adversarial training.
+Particularly, our evaluations show that even aliasing-free pooling methods like FLC Pooling can still be prone to other spectral corruptions, visible as ringing artifacts in the spatial domain.
+An example of such artifacts can be observed in \autoref{fig:teaser_img}, specifically in the third row and third column, where the structures near the zebra's head are repeated in a rippled manner.
+In contrast, the standard downsampling method used in many CNN architectures, like MaxPooling, completely distorts the zebra's structure (first row \autoref{fig:teaser_img}), and strided convolutions result in severe aliasing artifacts, visible as grid structures on the zebra's fur (second row \autoref{fig:teaser_img}).
 Consequently, it is crucial to reevaluate the choice of downsampling techniques employed within CNNs.
+In order to reduce artifacts, ASAP consolidates FLC Pooling by using a Hamming window in the frequency domain and considering appropriate padding.